ryavasani/ryavasani/README.md

 Time Series Forecasting: Machine learning research project focused on forecasting financial and temporal trends using GRU, LSTM, and ARIMA models.

-Minimax Sudoku: Intelligent Sudoku solver implementing the Minimax algorithm with recursive backtracking and game state optimization techniques to efficiently solve the puzzle
+Minimax Sudoku: Sudoku solver implementing the Minimax algorithm with recursive backtracking and game state optimization techniques to efficiently solve the puzzle